HSLdevcom/helmet-ui/README.md

 $ npm install
 ```

-See [End-User Enviroment](#end-user-environment) for preparing the Windows environment for testing the app.
+See [End-User Enviroment](#end-user-environment) for preparing the Windows environment for testing.
+Emme and Python versions can be set in [config.js](./src/config.js), affecting mainly the automatic resolving of Python binary.

 ### Running and building